A Planning Guide for Your First RV Trip

-Our 31′ Minnie Winnie motorhome was fully loaded with LED lighting, a large 32″ HDTV, large trunk, 3 burner stove, shower, skylights, microwave, 2-door refrigerator/freezer, ample bedding (Queen, overhead, and sofa beds), and beautiful fabrics and flooring.
+Our 31′ Minnie Winnie motorhome was fully loaded with LED lighting, a large 32″ HDTV, large trunk, three burner stove, shower, skylights, microwave, 2-door refrigerator/freezer, ample bedding (Queen, overhead, and sofa beds), and beautiful fabrics and flooring.

 Campgrounds and Routes

-For our travels, we were hosted at two different properties; one was a small, casual property and the second, a huge RV park that was mostly seasonal snowbirds to Florida.
-People were super friendly at both and they each had laundry facilities, a place for group events, and swimming pools.
+For our travels, we were hosted at two different properties; one was a small, casual property, and the second, a huge RV park that was mostly seasonal snowbirds to Florida.
+People were super friendly at both, and they each had laundry facilities, a place for group events, and swimming pools.

-It is probably best to have reservations as the campgrounds fill up really quickly, especially in Florida or other states where snowbirds might land and that have year-round visitors.
+It is probably best to have reservations as the campgrounds fill up quickly, especially in Florida or other states where snowbirds might land and that have year-round visitors.

 Another recommendation is to print your directions to the campgrounds ahead of time.
-The cell service was horrible on our drive across the state and trying to meander a huge vehicle in small towns with bad directions was the pits.
-When trying to find the Myakka River RV Resort, my iPhone actually took us to Myakka State Park, about 45 minutes away.
+The cell service was horrible on our drive across the state, and trying to meander a huge vehicle in small towns with bad directions was the pits.
+When trying to find the Myakka River RV Resort, my iPhone took us to Myakka State Park, about 45 minutes away.
 You could also screenshot the directions, too.

 Things to Do Once you Park the RV

 After connecting the power, connect the waste-out hose to the sewage connector in the ground.
 There should be a faucet in the same vicinity.
-Connect your clean drinking water hose to the faucet and turn the spigot on.
+Connect your clean drinking water hose to the valve and turn the spigot on.

 Next, stabilize the RV.
 Place the jack pads behind the wheels to keep from rolling.
 Press “stabilize” or the level button inside the RV.
 This will take a few minutes as it levels out.
 Expect some jarring movements at this time.

 If your RV has a pop-out, press that button.
-Our Winnebago had a 3′ slideout which gave us much more living room.
+Our Winnebago had a 3′ slideout, which gave us much more living room.